AlbertPi-Git/LLVM-Projects/README.md

 1.  implement the backward edge map initialization in the dataflow analysis framework.
 2.  implement the subclass of Info class and DataFlowAnalysis class that are used for variable liveness analysis.
 2.  implement the subclasses of Info class and DataFlowAnalysis class that are used for may point to analysis.

+## Part 4
+Part4 has two sections:
+1.  implement a subclass of CallGraphSCC class which includes a simple version of may-point-to analysis and a must modified analysis for global variables.
+2.  implement the subclass of Info class and DataFlowAnalysis class that is used for constant propagation of global variables.